 • If a client shares that someone under 18 years of age, a dependent adult, or an elderly person is the victim of neglect, physical abuse, or sexual abuse.

 Counseling services are made available by appointment.
 Please notify us 24 hours in advance when canceling appointments.
-If you do not give us prior notice, you will be subject to a $20 no show fee.

 For counseling services to be helpful, we need your compliance with agreed-upon treatment plans.
 Please see our complete listing of Patient/Client Rights and Responsibilities.